aztek/scala-workflow/Readme.md

 When are idioms useful?
 -----------------------
-Short answer, they might be a shorter substitute of `for`-expressions.
+Short answer, they might be a more concise substitute of `for`-expressions.
-Consider the examples below, where we parse JSON string to some `Person` object.
+Consider the example below, where we parse JSON string to some `Person` object.
 ```scala
 def parse(json: Json): Option[Person] =
   for {